The French Imperfect Tense: How to Describe Incredible Past Journeys

-Until you are ready to dive deep into the depths of literature, that’s about as much as you need to know.
+Until you’re ready to dive deep into the depths of literature, that’s about as much as you need to know.
 Lucky you, because it’s not the easiest fish to fry as far as conjugations go.
-Though, it’s important to know all of the places you can expect to see the imperfect (even when reading).
+Though, it’s important to know all of the places you can expect to see the imperfect.

 With the conditional